 Fujinon 14mm Build Quality

-Like just about all of Fujifilm’s modern lenses, the manual focus is a little laggy and isn’t quite as firm as some of the new designs like the 35mm f2.
+Like all of Fujifilm’s modern lenses, the manual focus is a little laggy and isn’t quite as firm as some new designs, like the 35mm f2.

-The lens hood is made from plastic, but it doesn’t rattle around and vibrate like my lens hood does in my 23mm f1.4.
+The lens hood is made from plastic, but it doesn’t rattle around and vibrate like it does in my 23mm f1.4.

 Besides all that, the lens is built with a metal barrel and feels solid.
 It fits great and is well-balanced on both the X-Pro 2 and the X-T2.